-One common question we’re asked is “how far offshore will Sea Tow go to come help me?”
+One common question we here is “how far offshore will Sea Tow go to come help me?”

 The answer?
-Sea Tow’s offshore coverage does not have any specific offshore distance limits.
-We’re only limited by the sea conditions, the fuel capacity of our boats, and our ability to communicate with you.
-If for any reason Sea Tow cannot respond, we will certainly assist in arranging for an alternate assistance provider and offer reimbursement up to $5,000 per incident.
-In most cases, if we are unable to respond, no other commercial assistance provider will be able to either, so we will defer to the U.S. Coast Guard.
+Sea Tow’s offshore membership benefit does not have any specific offshore distance limits.
+Captains are only limited by the sea conditions, the fuel capacity of boats, and the ability to communicate with you.
+If for any reason your local Sea Tow cannot respond, we will assist in arranging an alternate assistance provider and offer reimbursement up to $5,000 per incident.
+In most cases, if Sea Tow is unable to respond, no other commercial assistance provider will be able to either, so your call will be deferred to the U.S. Coast Guard.

-Tip: In addition to a VHF radio, it’s essential to have a working GPS onboard in order to help Sea Tow or the Coast Guard locate you offshore, as it will allow you to provide your boat’s exact coordinates.
+Tip: In addition to a VHF radio, it’s essential to have a working GPS onboard in order to help Sea Tow or the Coast Guard locate you offshore.
+It allows you to provide your boat’s exact coordinates.

-If you’re still unsure about the coverage your membership provides, please contact your local captain or call our 24/7 Customer Care Team at 800-4-SEATOW.
-Refer to the Sea Tow Membership Agreement.
+If you’re still unsure about the coverage your membership provides, contact your local captain or call our 24/7 Customer Care Team at 800-4-SEATOW.
+Always refer to the Sea Tow Membership Agreement.

 Sea Tow Team